Emergency 4: Global Fighters for Life

-Emergency 4: Global Fighters for Life (known as 911: First Responders in North America) is a simulation video game developed by German studio Sixteen Tons Entertainment allowing users to manage emergency services on a variety of accident and/or accident scenes.
+Emergency 4: Global Fighters for Life (known as 911: First Responders in North America) is a simulation video game developed by German studio Sixteen Tons Entertainment allowing users to manage emergency services on a variety of accidents and/or accident scenes.

 Gameplay

 Directed by their supervisor, the player assumes the role of an incident commander, and is charged with managing a number of vehicles and staff from the fire department, medical rescue, police, and technical services.
 Progression has been expanded, with a mandatory free-play interlude that involves completing certain objectives.

 The game includes 20 missions, as well as the ability to manage a team of emergency response vehicles and professionals.

 Emergency 4 boasts several improvements in user-friendliness over previous games in the Emergency series.
 For instance, it is possible to dispatch multiple vehicles at the same time and order them to arrive at a specific location.
 Casualties, criminals and fires are now properly marked on the map, and a counter now indicates the amount of casualties still present in the area.
 Doctors, firefighters and marksmen have better automation.

 A deluxe release includes three extra oversea missions and support for voice commands.